webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

   - person or group with it's own functions(utility, value for customer).
 - **Outcome**
   - result for stakeholder.
+  - what the customer does with service(output).
 - **Output**
-  - deliverable of and activity.
+  - deliverable of a service.
 - **Risk**
   - **possible** events that could cause harm or loss.
 - **Utility**